jaredpar/csharplang/proposals/low-level-struct-improvements.md

 ensuring compatibility with `ref struct` constructor like `CreateSpan` is a key pivot point in the design of `ref` fields.

-To do this we will change the escape rules for a constructor invocation on a `ref struct` that directly contains a `ref` field as follows:
+To do this we will change the escape rules for a constructor invocation, which today are the same as method invocation, on a `ref struct` that **directly** contains a `ref` field as follows:
-- If the constructor contains any `ref struct` parameters then the *safe-to-escape* of the return will be the current scope
+- If the constructor contains any `ref struct`, `ref`, `out` or `in` parameters then the *safe-to-escape* of the return will be the current scope
-- If the constructor contains any `in / out / ref` parameters then the *safe-to-escape* of the return will be the current scope.
 - Else the *safe-to-escape* will be the outside the method scope

 Lets examine these rules in the context of samples to better understand their